Distribution Best Practices

 Artwork

-Use Original Artwork - only submit artwork that you control the rights to (e.g. heavily editing copyrighted images does not grant you the permission to use the original image).
-If you have rights to use a copyrighted image in your release, please send documentation to our support team.
+Use Original Artwork.
+Only submit artwork that you control the rights to (e.g., heavily editing copyrighted images does not permit you to use the original image).
+If you have the rights to use a copyrighted image in your release, please send documentation to our support team.

-Don't Use Artwork That Is Too Generic - Please do not submit artwork that is overly generic as it will be rejected by some stores (e.g. single color / plain images).
+Don't Use Artwork That Is Too Generic.
+Please do not submit overly generic artwork, as it will be rejected by some stores (e.g., single color / plain images).
 Please consider personalizing this by adding an artist or track title, or replacing it with something new.

 Audio

-Only Distribute Content that You Have The Rights To - Please do not attempt to distribute content where you do not control all aspects of the release (e.g. unofficial remixes, content containing uncleared samples, etc.).
-If you have rights to distribute, please send documentation to our support team.
+Only Distribute Content that You Have The Rights To.
+Please do not attempt to distribute content where you do not control all aspects of the release (e.g., unofficial remixes, uncleared samples, etc.).

 Metadata

-Don't Add Main Artist Names to Your Release and Track Titles - Please be sure to not include Main Artist names in your titles and only add contributors in the Contributor field.
+Don't Add Main Artist Names to Your Release and Track Titles.
+Please be sure not to include the Main artist's names in your titles and only add contributors in the Contributor field.

-Be sure to Add Contributors Individually and Not Add Multiple Artists in one Contributor Field - Not doing so may send your release to the incorrect artist page.
+Add Contributors Individually and Do Not Add Multiple Artists in one Contributor Field.
+Not doing so may send your release to the incorrect artist page.

 Don't Add Misleading Metadata to your Release - Please do not submit metadata that is intended to mislead or confuse listeners.
-This includes content that include popular artist or song names (e.g. Lil Tecca Type Beat), generic SEO terms (e,g.
-Meditation Chill), etc.
+This includes content that includes popular artists or song names (e.g., Lil Tecca Type Beat), generic SEO terms (e.g., Meditation, Chill), etc.

-Use Legal Composer Names - Please only submit full legal names in the Composer field (first name and last).
+Use Legal Composer Names - Please only submit full legal names in the Composer field (no initials).